![]() |

 The tutorial is organized as follows.
 First, we explain how to run the application.
 Next, we show how the material model is implemented, after that we explain the mathematical and numerical models.
 Finally, we explain implementation details.

 You can imagine that we do an experiment, such that we have wet silt and dry clay, we make three layers, with silt in the middle, and clay on the top and below.
-Such column of soil we put in the box, for example, made for plexiglass.
+Such column of soil we put in the box, for example, made from plexiglass.
 Thus all sides are impermeable.
 We will observe water content and capillary pressure for two days, that is long enough to approach equilibrium.

 reset # create body volume brick x 0.01 y 0.002 z 0.1 move Volume all x 0 y 0 z -0.05 include_merged brick x 0.1 y 0.06 z 0.02 move Volume 2 location volume 1 include_merged chop volume 1 with volume 2 imprint volume all merge volume all # make block for clay block 1 volume 4 5 block 1 name 'SOIL_CLAY1' # make block for silt block 2 volume 3 block 2 name 'SOIL_SILT2' # make mesh volume all size auto factor 10 volume all scheme Tetmesh mesh volume all # refine mesh at interfaces between clay & silt refine surface 13 14 size 0.0025 bias 1.5 depth 1 smooth